Key Takeaways

 Left untreated, ADHD can make it difficult for a person to thrive in school, at work, and in their relationships.
 It can also negatively affect self-esteem and emotional regulation.
 However, ADHD is also a form of neurodiversity.
 This means that, in addition to causing some differences, it can also lead to some strengths.
 So if you are living with ADHD, know that there are supports available to help you capitalize on your gifts and overcome your challenges.

 When you need support for your mental health, Rula’s extensive network of therapists is just a few clicks away.
 To take the first step and find the right provider for your needs, check out our therapist-matching program.
 There, you can select an in-network provider who offers the specialized care you deserve, no matter the mental health issue you’re facing.
 And with Rula, you won’t face frustratingly long wait times for an appointment.
-Once you select a provider, you can schedule your first appointment as early as this week and begin receiving care right away.
+Once you select a provider, you can schedule your first appointment as soon as tomorrow and begin receiving care right away.

 More From Rula